luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 There are two major types of linked lists:
 - Singly Linked List: each node has a reference to the next node
 - Doubly Linked List: each node has a reference to the previous node and the next node

+## Stack
+**Stack** is an abstract data type, it has a linear data structure which follows a particular order in which the operations are performed.
+The order may be LIFO(Last In First Out).